UCDavisLibrary/ava/docs/data.md

 # Data

 ## Files Available
+The AVA Digitizing Project makes data for the AVA boundaries available in several convenient collections on our [GitHub Repository]().
+All data are in .geojson format, a open, text-based format usable in GIS program, as well as R and Python.

+### Data Collections
+Collections of data are available in the `avas_aggregated_files` folder on the GitHub repository

-### Current AVA Boundaries
+#### Current AVA Boundaries
 The avas.geojson file contains all of the AVA boundaries that were currently in use at the time the file was created.
 This is the file that most people will want to download.

+Current boundaries for individual states can be found int he `avas_by_state` folder.

-### Historical AVA Boundaries
+#### Historical AVA Boundaries
 AVA boundaries can change over time through a petition process to revise the boundaries.
 The avas_historic.geojson file contains only boundaries that are no longer in use.

-### All AVA Boundaries
+#### All AVA Boundaries
 The avas_allboundaries.geojson file contains all of the AVA boundaries that have ever been defined by the TTB, including current and historical boundaries.

 ### Individual AVA Boundaries
-Boundaries are available for each official AVA.
-The file contains the most recent boundary definition as well as any previous versions of the boundary that were amended through the revision process.
-Files are named with the AVA's name follwed by .geojson, for example, adelaida_district.geojson
+Boundaries are available for each official AVA in the `avas` folder.
+The individual files contain the most recent boundary definition as well as any previous versions of the boundary that were amended through the revision process, if applicable.
+Files are named with the AVA's name followed by .geojson, for example, adelaida_district.geojson

 ## Attribute Definitions